bytescale/bytescale-upload-widget-angular/BUILD.md

 # Building From Source

-This repository contains a hot-reloading sandbox for developing the `angular-uploader` NPM package.
+This repository contains a hot-reloading sandbox for developing the `@bytescale/upload-widget-angular` NPM package.

 ## Prerequisites